idodov/pixoo64-media-album-art/README.md

 ## Fallback Image

 When there's no image associated with the music file, or if the image can't be fetched, the fallback function will activate.
 By default, the supported fallbacks are MusicBrainz and the AI Image generator because neither requires an API key.
-However, these services are not 100% reliable, so it's recommended to use any of the APIs that this script supports (Spotify/Discogs/Last.fm).
-You can choose to use one, two, or all three.
-The fallback will first try to find the album art on Discogs, and if it fails, it will try Spotify, then Last.fm.
+However, these services are not 100% reliable, so it's recommended to use any of the APIs that this script supports (Spotify/Discogs/Last.fm). **You can choose to use one, two, or all three.** The fallback will first try to find the album art on Discogs, and if it fails, it will try Spotify, then Last.fm.
 No matter what, 99.9% of the time when a track is played, the Pixoo64 will present artwork graphics.

 ### There are four types of fallbacks:

 1. **Getting the Album API**: This is the most recommended option because servers are fast and reliable.
 You can choose one or more options.
-To use this method, you'll need keys (optional):
+To use this method, you'll need keys.
+Instructions on how to obtain them are provided beyond this text.
    - **Spotify**: the Client ID and the Client Secret.
    - **Discogs**: Personal API Key
    - **Last.FM**: API Key
-   Instructions on how to obtain them are provided beyond this text.

 2. **Fetching Album Art from MusicBrainz**: MusicBrainz is an open-source database containing URLs for album art.
 Although the database is extensive and includes many rare artworks and doesn't require API keys, it relies on very slow server connections.
 This means that often the album art may not be retrieved in a timely manner while the track is playing.

 3. **Generating Art with Special AI**: In this scenario, the script will attempt to generate an alternative version of the album art using generative AI.
 This option will trigger only if the Spotify API fails (or is unavailable) and/or no album art is found, or there is a timeout from the MusicBrainz service.
 Be aware that as it is a free AI generative service, it may also be laggy or sometimes unavailable.